 Add two ripe, mashed bananas, a teaspoon of vanilla extract, 1/2 cup coconut palm sugar and 1/2 cup melted coconut oil or grapeseed oil to the bowl with the flax seeds and mix well.

 Combine the wet and dry ingredients and stir to combine.
 Add 1/4 cup hemp seeds and stir.
-Scoop into a lined muffin pan and bake at 325 degrees for 25-30 minutes.
+Scoop into a lined muffin pan and bake at 325° for 25–30 minutes.

 3. Maple date granola